orra-dev/orra-dev.github.io/_posts/2025-03-17-semantic-caching-in-orra-plan-engine.md

 tags: [caching, LLM, orchestration, vector-similarity, performance-optimization]
 ---

-# Beyond Simple Lookups: Semantic Caching in orra's Plan Engine
+# Semantic Caching for LLM Execution Plans: How We Cut Costs by 90%

 In this technical deep dive, we'll explore how orra's Plan Engine implements an intelligent caching system that goes beyond simple key-value lookups.
 We'll examine the architecture, design decisions, and technical challenges involved in creating a semantic caching layer for LLM-generated execution plans.